-A trip to Santa’s snowy winter wonderland is a dream for kids big and small.
-But how much does it cost to go to Lapland?
-This budget post breaks down the costs of a four-night trip to Rovaniemi, Finland.
+A trip to Santa’s snowy winter wonderland is a dream come true for kids big and small.
+But is Lapland expensive?
+This detailed budget post breaks down the costs of a four-night trip to Rovaniemi, Finland.

 *This article contains affiliate links where I receive a small commission at no extra cost to you.